DhruvJ22/DhruvJ22.github.io/_pages/projects.md

 **Description**: A team of 5 collaborated for a semester to make progress with the development of a device that is capable of measuring vibrations on a payload of a suborbital rocket flight for educational purposes.

-**Contribution: I was the lead programmer and I worked with the team to write a program to obtain and process data from an IMU.
+**Contribution**: I was the lead programmer and I worked with the team to write a program to obtain and process data from an IMU.
 I had the most experience working with IMUs in the team, so I was chosen to lead the programming effort

 **Learning**: I learned the basics of I2P and SPI communication protocol to write a code to read and write data to an IMU and a data logger.
 In addition, I realized the design decisions made by previous members of the team.
 I also gained the experience of how to actively participate in a meeting, and lead and collaborate with peers who were much more experienced aerospace students.